 The accounting industry isn't just about smart suits, calculators and Excel.
 It's one of the oldest and most diverse occupations and one which remains at the core of business and finance.
 Here are some fast facts about the profession.

 It has a (very) long history

-Whilst ancient civilizations were keeping financial records for thousands of years, mathematician and mentor to Leonardo Da Vinci, Luca Pacioli, is considered to be the ‘grandfather of accounting’.
-In 1494 Pacioli wrote the first book on double-entry bookkeeping in which he warned readers not to go to bed at night until the ‘debits equaled the credits.’
-His description of Venetian merchants using journals and ledgers in renaissance Italy remain the basis of accounting standards today.
+Mathematician and mentor to Leonardo Da Vinci, Luca Pacioli, is considered to be the ‘grandfather of accounting’ having wrote the first book on double-entry bookkeeping in 1494.
+In this, Pacioli famously warned readers not to go to bed until the ‘debits equaled the credits.’
+His description of Venetian merchants working in renaissance Italy remain an important part of accounting protocols today.

 Long term prospects are good